slplayford-cloud/parallel-raytracer/ARCHITECTURE.md

    front and passed into `render`; otherwise `preview` is `null` and the render runs headless.
 (See the arg loop at the top of `main`.)
 3. `Scene.render(xRes, yRes, numSamples, ambientBlur, preview)` walks every pixel and returns a `ColorImage`.
-When `preview != null`, each parallel-stream worker calls `preview.setPixel(x, y, color)` right after computing a pixel, in addition to writing it into the `ColorImage` — that's what makes the window fill in live instead of only appearing once rendering is done. `PreviewWindow` repaints itself on its own `Timer` tick rather than on every `setPixel` call, since re-painting per-pixel across hundreds of thousands of parallel calls would slow the render down badly.
-   The no-preview `render(...)` overload (no `PreviewWindow` argument) is still there and just passes `null` through.
+The `preview` is a `PixelSink` (`PixelSink.java`) — a one-method interface (`setPixel(x, y, color)`) so the render loop doesn't care what it's drawing into.
+When `preview != null`, each parallel-stream worker calls `preview.setPixel(...)` right after computing a pixel, in addition to writing it into the `ColorImage` — that's what makes a window fill in live instead of only appearing once rendering is done.
+Implementations repaint on their own `Timer` tick rather than on every `setPixel` call, since re-painting per-pixel across hundreds of thousands of parallel calls would slow the render down badly.
+The two `PixelSink`s are `PreviewWindow` (the `-v` single window) and the per-side adapters inside `RaceWindow` (the `-c` demo, below).
+The no-preview `render(...)` overload just passes `null`.
 4. `RaytracerDriver.saveImage(...)` converts the `ColorImage` to a `BufferedImage` and writes it out with `ImageIO`.